HazarZYGC/Protein-Sequence/README.md

 3.Linear gap penalty equal to -5 (i.e., a cost of -5 is assessed for each gap symbol) <br />

 ## Output:
-1.The maximum alignment score between x and y.
+1.The maximum alignment score between x and y.  <br />
 2.Best alignment between x and y.